Happy Dhuleti 2022 I Festival of Colors Holi I Dahan, Date

-Holi celebration is lively and full of beautiful colors.
-Holi is considered one of the major festivals in India also known as dhuleti.
+Festival of Colors Holi celebration is lively and full of beautiful colors.
+My favorite festival Holi is considered one of the major festivals in India also known as Dhuleticelebrated as Happy Dhuleti.

-With the arrival of spring, northern India becomes colourful.
+With the arrival of spring, northern India becomes colorful.
 This festival also means, celebrating because of the good harvest and fertility of the land.